baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 > the Community Relations and Youth Divisions were combined into a new division known as the Community Services Division.
 The creation of this division and the resulting centralization of Administrative functions provides an effective channel of communication between the Police Officer and the community he serves.
 The major thrust of our expanded Community Services function is aimed at our young people.
 It is the Division's job to keep clear the channel of communication between officers and the community.
 The accomplishment of this mi88ion is aided by the division's two Summer Camp operations located at Camp Perkins and Camp Ritchie.
 Also, our Officer Friendly Program geared for its first full year of operation.

-In 1972, according to the _Baltimore Sun_ “two black guards were promoted to captain at the Baltimore City Jail — the first such promotions in the jail's history.
-By that year, 60 percent of the facility's guards were black.”
+In 1972, according to the _Baltimore Sun_ "two black guards were promoted to captain at the Baltimore City Jail — the first such promotions in the jail's history.
+By that year, 60 percent of the facility's guards were black."

 Between 1968 and 1974, the Baltimore Police Department Inspectional Services Division (ISD) kept the homes of Parren Mitchell and other African-American politicians and activists under surveillance, illegally bugged home and office telephones, and placed paid informers in congressional campaigns.
 Beginning in 1971, Parren Mitchell began calling for the resignation of Baltimore Police Commissioner [Donald Pomerleau](https://en.wikipedia.org/wiki/Donald_Pomerleau).
 When the ISD surveillance program (and its close ties to the FBI) were revealed, Congressman Mitchell extended his criticism to the ISD.